Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Introduction.

-Building on our study of the finite-but-large population of followers, we then seek an extension of the setup to that with an infinite number of followers, i.e., study its mean-field limit.
+Building on our study of the problem with finitely many followers, we then seek an extension of the setup to that with an infinite number of followers, i.e., we study its mean-field limit.
 Our study of such limits is inspired by the rich and growing literature on mean-field games, e.g., see \cite{LyonsMeanField, CainesMeanField1, CainesMeanField2} for the early results on non-hierarchical mean-field Nash games.
 Our work adds to the nascent literature on mean-field Stackelberg games in \cite{moon2018linear, moon2016discrete, bensoussan2015mean, vasal2022master, moon2020linear, yang2021linear, mukaidani2021robust}.
-These papers generally adopt the direct approach of characterizing Stackelberg equilibria, focusing mostly on linear quadratic Gaussian settings, those under the classical information structures and/or open-loop (where strategies are only functions of history of disturbances and not history of states and/or actions) (see e.g., \cite{moon2018linear, moon2016discrete, bensoussan2015mean, vasal2022master, moon2020linear, yang2021linear, mukaidani2021robust}).
-In contrast, in this paper, we consider Stackelberg games with decentralized dynamic information structures, whose intricacies render the direct approach to equilibrium characterization, implausible.
-Recall that our approach to equilibrium is indirect; we construct an incentive strategy, starting from an optimal or near-optimal strategy for the leader.
-To our knowledge, this is the first paper on mean-field Stackelberg games that takes an indirect approach to equilibrium construction.
-We study when such games have well-defined mean-field limits.
+These papers generally adopt the direct approach of characterizing Stackelberg equilibria, focusing mostly on linear quadratic Gaussian settings, those under the classical information structures and/or open-loop with open-loop policies that depend only on the history of disturbances and not history of states and/or actions.
+Our models and results in this paper go beyond quadratic Gaussian games, we consider Stackelberg games with decentralized dynamic information structures, whose intricacies render the direct approach to equilibrium characterization, implausible.
+Recall that our approach to equilibrium is indirect; we construct an incentive strategy, starting from an optimal or near-optimal strategy for the leader and study its mean-field limit.
+To our knowledge, this is the first paper on mean-field Stackelberg games that takes an indirect approach to equilibrium construction and even the question of when such equilibria exist.